How Much is a Rear End Accident Worth?

 The worth or value of a rear end accident will primarily depend on proving liability.
 Drivers have a duty to other operators based upon the mere conduct of operating a motor vehicle.
 First, there must be a breach of duty such as a failure to pay attention to conditions, reduce speed, maintain vehicle control, adhere to proper driving distances, or any other negligent act.4 Second, that breach must have been the cause of an accident which resulted in actual damages.5 Assuming that liability is determined based on a duty and breach analysis, the worth a claim is merely a calculation of property damages, medical expenses, lost wages, pain and suffering, or other losses sustained, because of the car accident.
 In order to prove these losses, an injured party often will use repair estimates, hospital bills, expert testimony, or other records indicating expenses.

-If you have suffered a loss or harm, it is important to discuss the circumstances of your injury with an experienced personal injury attorney who can help to protect your legal rights and interests.
+If you have suffered a loss or harm due to a rear end collision, it is important to discuss the circumstances of your injury with an experienced personal injury attorney who can help to protect your legal rights and interests.
 To contact a personal injury attorney for a free consultation please feel free to call The Bruning Law Firm at 314-735-8100.